 Students will undertake a project involving original research or a review essay under the direction of a faculty member.
 An oral presentation and written report submitted at the end of the project will be evaluated by a faculty committee.
 Topics are open within the field of Anthropology, subject to the availability of a faculty advisor.
 An outline of the project must be submitted to the course coordinator in the term preceding registration and be approved before Departmental permission will be granted.

-Prerequisite(s): Admission to Honours program in Archaeology and Anthropology; ANTH 302.3; and permission of the department.
+Prerequisite(s): Admission to Honours program in Anthropology; and permission of the department.

 Weekly hours: